 Each quarter we offer a variety of courses in French and Italian studies.
 These include courses on literature and culture in addition to language instruction.
 To view current and upcoming courses, please visit the Courses section.
 We also have information on Registration/Credit Policies and Placement.

-We offer many courses over the summer, including intensive language courses.
+We offer language courses over the summer, where students can complete a 5 credit language course in one summer term (approximately 4 weeks).
 Summer quarter is a great time for students from other universities, local high school students, graduate students, and the general public to gain access to often high-demand courses.
 Non-UW students can visit the UW Summer Quarter web page to learn more about how to enroll.

 We offer a vibrant study abroad program with several destinations.
 Please visit the Study Abroad section to learn about these programs.